 1. APPLICATION PROCESS

-Applications may be submitted using the online application below.
-These applications are reviewed and checked for completeness.
+Kindly contact firstname.lastname@example.org to apply for certification.
+A link to an application form will be sent to you.
+Once filled in, the applications are reviewed and checked for completeness.
 We may contact you for further clarifications.

 The Stage 1 Audit involves a desk audit of documentation which includes a review of :

 the proposed scope of certification